Generation Arts – Community Classes

-Celebrate talent of all ages from Bathgate and its environs at our Generation Arts showcase.
+Celebrate talent of all ages from West Lothian at our Generation Arts Variety Shows.
 Young and old come together to present a wonderfully uplifting and happy afternoon of performances as people aged 13 to 75 sing, dance and play for your enjoyment.
-Are you hiding your music, dance or instrumental talent from the world?
+If you have a performing talent you’d like to share then contact us to take part.
 Many of the groups performing this afternoon are open to new members.
-Funded by Big Lottery and proud to be part of Luminate – Scotland’s creative ageing festival
+These are ticketed shows for audiences and are help at Bathgate Regal and Livingston Howden Park Centre.

 Read our recent Newsletter here.